Next.js & Storyblok image optimization. Part 1

 NextJS added several attributes for optimization:

-• loading: “lazy” – load the image only when needed (when appears in the viewport)
+• loading: "lazy" – load the image only when needed (when appears in the viewport).
+This is enabled by default.

 • decoding: "async" – let other content to be displayed and asynchronously decode the image